Division of Professional Studies

 Office:

-Main Hall 223
+Main Hall 222

-Division of Humanities and Social Sciences
+Division of Arts, Humanities, and Social Sciences

-Welcome to the Division of Humanities and Social Sciences!
+Welcome to the Division of Arts, Humanities and Social Sciences!
 Our Division offers a wide range of courses and degree programs.
 We offer majors in Anthropology and Sociology, English, Glass, Interdisciplinary Social Sciences, Modern History, Psychology, and Visual Arts, as well as Secondary Education dual degrees in English and Secondary Education, Interdisciplinary Social Sciences and Secondary Education, Modern History and Secondary Education.
 Our Division also works alongside the Division of Education to offer coursework towards degrees in Art Education K-12 and Music Education K-12.

 Whether you are fulfilling General Education requirements or working towards a degree in the Humanities, Social Sciences, or Arts, our Division has courses that will help you enhance your critical thinking, develop your communication skills, sharpen your creative abilities, and deepen you understanding of the world.